linuxairhead/SDC-P2-Traffic_Sign_Classifier/CardND-Traffic-Sign-Classifer-Project-Report.md

 	Training Set Accuracy = 0.996

 * validation set accuracy of ?
-	Validation Set Accuracy = 0.885
+	Validation Set Accuracy = 0.940

 * test set accuracy of ?
-	Test Set Accuracy = 0.873
+	Test Set Accuracy = 0.905

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
     When I first designed architecture, I didn't pre-processing image with gray scale or normalization.
-	And I just tried to train with LeNet from previous Lab.
+I just chooses to train with LeNet lab for MNIST.
+	Since LeNet lab for MNIST with 10 Classifier can modify and improve to work with Traffic Sign with 43 classifier.

 * What were some problems with the initial architecture?
-	I wasn't able to obtain accuracy require by lab which was above 96%.
-In the beginning, I was getting around 92% but without gray scale.
+	In the beginning, I wasn't able to obtain 93% accuracy which require by lab.
 After I apply normalization, my accuracy drop even more.
     So I went back and review all the previous lessons.
-After I included the gray scale I was able to increase the accuracy to 99%.
+After I included the gray scale I was able to increase the accuracy to 94%.

 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+	I adjusted various different pre-processed image method to better fit the previous defined architecture from LeNet lab for MNIST

 * Which parameters were tuned?
 How were they adjusted and why?
-	I didn't do much of tuning.
-I used same parameters which I selected from previous lab for MNIST.
-	I figure it was working pretty well for the

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+	I want to fine tune so I lower the learning rate from 0.001 to 0.0001 and increased epoch from 50 to 100 to training more.
+	But increasing epoch from 50 to 100 didn't give me the better result.
+The accuracy of training set didn't get better after epoch 56.
+	And stayed at 90%.
+I believe lowering the learning rate to 0.0001, under-fit the training.

 If a well known architecture was chosen:
 * What architecture was chosen?
 	LeNet_5

 * Why did you believe it would be relevant to the traffic sign application?
-	I learn that the LeNet lab for MNIST with 10 Classifier work pretty well so I believed traffic sign with 43 classifier should work pretty as well.
+	I learn that the LeNet lab for MNIST with 10 Classifier work pretty well so I believed Traffic Sign with 43 classifier should work pretty as well.
-	It was good learning experience, how to apply what I learn from LeNet lab fro MNIST to Traffic Sign Classifier Lab
+	It was good learning experience, how to apply what I learn from LeNet lab for MNIST to Traffic Sign Classifier Lab

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
 	I obtained above 95% accuracy on training and validation. so I was expected to work better then result.